polyaxon/polyaxon/site/docs/management/runs-dashboard/logs.md

 ![run-logs-dark](../../../../content/images/dashboard/runs/logs-dark.png)

-It’s possibility to hide/show information about nodes, pods, and containers, this is especially important for distributed runs, or restarts.
+It’s possible to hide/show information about nodes, pods, and containers, this is especially important for distributed runs, or restarts.

 ![run-logs-filter](../../../../content/images/dashboard/runs/logs-filter.png)

-And you can sort logs by latest timestamp first and keep streaming new logs to avoid scrolling to bottom
+And you can sort logs by latest timestamp first and keep streaming new logs to avoid scrolling to the bottom.

 ![run-logs-sort](../../../../content/images/dashboard/runs/logs-sort.png)